Fundamental Guide

 Maintain Emergency Fund

-To prevent default in times of financial difficulty, set aside three to six months' worth of EMI payments as an emergency fund.
+In a case of financial instability to avoid default then save three to six months of EMI payments as an emergency fund.

 5